apache/bigtop/bigtop-packages/src/charm/hive/layer-hive/README.md

 is suitable for unit or smoke testing Hive, but this configuration should not be used in production.
 The embedded database only allows for one user to connect and interact with Hive.
-For this reason, it is recommended you deploy a MySQL database as the backing store for Hive (this is done automatically when deploying Hive via one of the big data bundles).
+For this reason, it is recommended you deploy a database as the backing store for Hive.

 If you have deployed Hive without an external database, you can add one post-deployment with the following:

-    juju deploy mysql
+    juju deploy mariadb
-    juju add-relation hive mysql
+    juju add-relation hive mariadb

 ## Contact Information